 - Sold out By Our Supermarkets: Betrayal and Market Manipulation

-[brand checking / price match]: think about it: The supermarkets are going all out to remove branded food, save their own, from the shelves whilst all the while trying to make customers feel happy about receiving a price match discount for something that is becoming more and more negligible by the week.
-Just try obtaining the same when you find that your Asda brand of frozen chips have cost you 50p more than the equivalent Morrisons brand!
+: The point?
+None: the supermarkets are going all out to remove branded food, save their own, from the shelves whilst all the while trying to make customers feel happy about receiving a price match discount for something that is becoming more and more negligible by the week.
+Just try obtaining a price match when you find that your Asda brand of frozen chips have cost you 50p more than the equivalent Morrisons brand!

 : the consumers and people who buy the food) are children and lack the stomach (literally) to be able to process food without someone making it nice and easy for them to do so ...and because people have become so used to (and accepting) of this, there now exists a ludicrous situation in which it is simply not possible to buy even the simplest of foods (take plain pizza bases, for example) without them containing (completely unecessarily) at least one, sometimes two, different oils.

 For people with oil intolerences this is a nightmare, and for the environment it is a catastrophe on a global scale, as various industries vie for ever more land to grow palm oil plantations, creating massive deforestation in the process, not to mention the destruction of habitat for critically endangered species, like Orangutans, to name only one of many different species.

 - Just John, @: Ex5NY27U corequery.uk